t9md/atom-vim-mode-plus/README.md

 # What's new in v0.58.0

-In v0.58.0, introduce `preset-occurrence` and `persistent-selection`.
+- In v0.58.0, introduce `preset-occurrence` and `persistent-selection`.
-In v0.55.0, introduce `occurrence-modifier`
+- In v0.55.0, introduce `occurrence-modifier`

-These features are very powerfull especially for power user, read folloiwng document to learn how to use.
+These features are very powerful, especially for the power user.
+Read the following documents to learn how to use them.

 - [Advanced Topic Tutorial](https://github.com/t9md/atom-vim-mode-plus/wiki/AdvancedTopicTutorial)
 - [Occurrence Modifier](https://github.com/t9md/atom-vim-mode-plus/wiki/OccurrenceModifier)